 Everything You Ever Wanted to Know About the Golf Spine Angle and How to Acquire a Feel for It

-Today, more than ever, a golfer can read, see photos, observe videos and hear from the pros and TV analysts, a great deal of information about the golf spine angle and its importance to the golf swing.
+Today, more than ever, a golfer can read, see photos, observe videos and hear from the pros and TV analysts, a great deal of information about the golf spine angle and its importance to golf swing mechanics.
 This article will fully explain the concept of the golf spine angle and offer a valuable tip that will enable the golfer to gain a feel for her/his unique spine angle.

 It was not until around year 2000 that the concept of spine angle was first mentioned as an important aspect of the golf swing.
 Prior to that year, one could rarely find the words used anywhere in golf instruction or literature.
 Today there is hardly a golf periodical, golf newspaper, a new golf book, an instructional video or a TV analyst that does not discuss the concept.
 And there are over 30,000 links to “maintain your spine angle” that can be found on Google.

-Prior to this recent and increasing focus on the importance of maintaining one’s spine angle during the swing, professionals, instructors and analysts commented on other aspects of the golf swing.
+Prior to this recent and increasing focus on the importance of maintaining one’s spine angle during the swing, professionals, instructors and analysts commented on other aspects of the golf swing mechanics.
 Observations were made about the golfer’s head, the plane, one or two planes, the length of the backswing, tempo, weight shift and still others.
 All aspects however seemed to be open to argument, were contradictory or could be misinterpreted.
 Keeping one’s head behind the ball through impact however is irrefutable as agreed upon by almost, if not all experts.

 You would think this transfers to spine angle as well, but there is some difference of opinion.
 Well, perhaps more a difference of terminology.
 Different experts mean different things when they refer to spine angle.
 As our favorite golf instructor, Martin Hall, says, “You only have one spine — and it moves during the swing.”
 So let’s start by reviewing the terminology.